vitessio/website/content/en/docs/reference/vreplication/vreplication.md

   strings as values.
 * One of the strings in the SQL statement is a string encoded protobuf, which can contain quotes.
-* One of the parameters within the protobuf is an SQL select expression for the materialized view.
+* One of the parameters within the protobuf is an SQL `SELECT` expression for the materialized view.

 However, you can use [vreplgen.go](https://github.com/vitessio/contrib/blob/master/vreplgen/vreplgen.go) to generate a fully escaped bash command.